erikh/emu/README.md

 Linux with systemd and qemu.
 It places things according to the XDG standards, so that means `$HOME/.local` will have the VMs, etc.

+Most architectures should be supported; emu is used by the author on both x86 and Apple M1 (via Asahi Linux) architectures.

 To build the software, you will need a working rust environment.
 I strongly recommend [rustup](https://rustup.rs).

 ## Stability